tetris245/ULTRAbc/README.md

 Changes for future version

-* Added Spanish version of the mod - Thanks to cyber!
+* Added Spanish version of the mod - Thanks to ciber!
   - Note: It includes translation of all tooltips in Chat Search
 * Added 3 UBC language buttons on Login screen to login BC with UBC in the choosen language (only if you load UBC via FUSAM)
    - Note: Using the standard BC Login button or the WCE buttons will not load UBC